 In the Fullerton School District, students are tested up to a total of three times which includes their second grade screening.
-All identification is done after a parent, teacher, the student intervention team, or other persons familiar with the student's performance have nominated the child.
+Identification is made after a parent, teacher, the student intervention team, or other persons familiar with the student's performance have nominated the child.